kudobuilder/kudo.dev/content/docs/developing-operators.md

 kubectl kudo install ./config/samples/first-operator
 ```

-In order to see what's happen in your cluster you chan run the following command:
+In order to see what's happen in your cluster you can run the following command:

 ```bash
 # Get Instances